joaomiguelfranco/design-patterns/README.md

 # Design Patterns

 ## What are they?
-Solutions to commonly occuring problems in a given context.
+Solutions to commonly occurring problems in a given context.

 ## Why are they needed?

-* Do not reivent the wheel
+* Do not reinvent the wheel
 * Improve communication inside the team
 * Deliver better software

+## Structural Patterns

+### Proxy

+**Proxy** is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

-References:
+# References:

 [1] Design Patterns: Elements of Reusable Object-Oriented Software, Gang of Four